 - DO NOT DISTURB except for feeding and cleaning!

-- TWITCHING is NORMAL during sleeps these exercises the muscles to aid growth.
+- TWITCHING is NORMAL during sleep.
+In fact, twitching exercises the muscles to aid growth.

-- Bring the puppies to clinic at four weeks of age for examination and deworming.
+- Bring the puppies to the clinic at four weeks of age for examination and deworming.

 Orphaned Puppy Care: Emergency Milk Replacements

 However, if you can’t get puppy formula right away, you can use the following as a temporary replacement.